myiKim/myiKim/README.md

 - 👋 Hi, I’m @myiKim, a Machine Learning enthusiast.
-- 👀 I’m interested in various applications of Neural Rendering techniques.
+- 👀 I’m currently interested in
+-- Neural Rendering algorithms such as NeRF, variants of NeRF etc.
+-- Generative Models such as GANs, VAEs etc.
+- reach me out, if you are interested in those topics.

 <!---
 myiKim/myiKim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.